ivanbetancxurt/chanelle-personal-website/README.md

 * **Resume page**
     - Users can preview and download Chanelle's resume from this page.
     - Chanelle can replace the current resume stored in the database with a new one by uploading it in admin mode.

+* **Admin mode**
+    - Once Chanelle passes in her secret key, she enables admin mode.
+    - Across all the pages, the nav bar gets two buttons added to it.